openconfig/gnoi/packet_link_qualification/index.md

 ### How a based generator walks through setting itself up

-*   Create call is made.
+*   Create call is made
-*   Service validates the request according to the criteria below.
-In all cases if an invalid request is found, the error code specified is returned within the gRPC status sent along with the `CreateResponse`.
+*   For all status errors described below are part of the individual qualification status and not part of the RPC status.
 *   Service validates the `interface_name` is valid
     *   if not return `INVALID_PARAMETER`
 *   Service validates the `interface_name` is found